asadadnan11/manufacturing-collections/README.md

 - **Visualization Design**: Executive-friendly charts and operational dashboards
 - **Export Optimization**: Power BI-ready data formats and structures

-## ⚠️ Disclaimer
+## ⚠️ Academic Disclaimer

-This project uses **synthetic data** generated to simulate realistic manufacturing payment patterns.
-All results, insights, and recommendations are for **educational and demonstration purposes only**.
-While the methodologies and analytical approaches are industry-standard and applicable to real-world scenarios, the specific numerical results should not be considered as actual business performance indicators.
+This is a **graduate-level coursework project** using **synthetic data** generated to simulate realistic manufacturing payment patterns.
+All results, insights, and recommendations are for **educational purposes only** and represent learning outcomes from a business analytics program.

-The project demonstrates advanced analytics capabilities and best practices for collections optimization that can be adapted to real business environments with actual data.
+While the methodologies and analytical approaches follow industry standards, the specific numerical results should not be considered as actual business performance indicators.
+The project demonstrates practical application of data science techniques learned in coursework and serves as a portfolio piece for academic and professional development.

+**Note**: This work was completed as part of graduate studies in business analytics.
+Any implementation would require validation with real data and appropriate business context.

 ## 📄 License